 - Pay for lost equity the buyer may have realized from the home.

 - Pay any other reasonable expenses the buyer incurred.

 - Reimburse the listing agent for the lost commission and marketing costs.

 A seller often has to pay the buyer’s legal fees, as well as his own, says Schorr.
 “That could be a harsh penalty.”

-One way in which buyers fail to perform is not being able to get a mortgage.
-“If, for some reason, the buyer’s lender does not appraise the home at a value that would secure financing, the seller is not required to negotiate and can cancel the contract for the buyer’s lack of performance in terms of securing financing,” says Susan Chong, founder of Denver-based Iconique Real Estate, a brokerage in the luxury market.
+Short of a contingency, sellers can cancel due to “the buyer’s failure to perform,” Schorr says.One common way in which buyers fail to perform is not being able to secure a mortgage.
+“If, for some reason, the buyer’s lender does not appraise the home at a value that would secure financing, the seller can cancel the contract for the buyer’s lack of performance in terms of securing financing,” says Susan Chong, principal broker for Denver-based Iconique Real Estate, a brokerage in the luxury market.